Static Race Detection and Mutex Safety and Liveness for Go Programs (extended version): Extending the framework for Go with channels

 We add the structural congruence rules for queues, $\pRes{\channame}{\buff{\vVal}{\channame}{\sigma,n}} \equiv \zero$ and $\pRes{\channame}{\closedbuff{\vVal}{\channame}{\sigma,n}} \equiv \zero$, and to the LTS the new corresponding reduction rules, along with their labels, shown in \figurename~\ref{fig:goldy-sem-chan}.
 The rules include creating a new channel with \rulename{\ruleNewChan}; sending to and receiving from a buffered channel with \rulename{\ruleChanAsyncSend} and \rulename{\ruleChanAsyncReceive}; closing a channel with \rulename{\ruleChanClose}; synchronous communications for channels with buffer size 0 using rule \rulename{\ruleChanSyncCom}; and reducing a select construct with \rulename{\ruleSelectConstruct}.

-\begin{example}[Processes from \figurename~\ref{fig:chan:running-ex}] The following process represents the safe version of the code in \figurename~\ref{fig:chan:running-ex}.
-As in Example~\ref{ex:syntax}, we separate the \lstgo{main} function in two parts, the part that instantiates the variable and channel, and spawn the side process in parallel to the continuation; and two called processes $P$ and $Q$.
+\begin{example}[Processes from \figurename~\ref{fig:chan:running-ex}] The following process represents the unsafe version of the code in \figurename~\ref{fig:chan:running-ex}.
+As in Example~\ref{ex:syntax}, we separate the \lstgo{main} function in two parts, the part that instantiates the variable and channel, and spawns the side process in parallel to the continuation; and two called processes $\procP$ and $\procQ$.

-The unsafe version $\procProg[\m{c-safe}]$ is the same, replacing the {2} for a {1} in the channel instanciation.
+The safe version $\procProg[\m{c-safe}]$ is the same, replacing the {2} for a {1} in the channel instanciation.

-This example reduces, like the one with a rwlock, allowing to see the possible data race:
+This example reduces like the one with a rwlock, allowing to see the possible data race:

 \end{example}